ssjsx/test-addon250902/README.md

 Choose the ```React``` and wait the wpsjs to install the dependencies for the development.
 Ignore the warinings during the installation for now.

-If the installation is completed successfully, you would see the guide for you to start the project like below.
+If the installation was completed successfully, you would see the guide for you to start the project like below.

 ![Complete init](./img/screenshot_2025-09-02_104258.png)